jacquesxnunes/jacquesxnunes/README.md

 I am passionate about Technology.
 I work with technology and in my free time, I study more about technology.

-"Virtually all the projects I have worked on are in private repositories, but I have a technical test project that I did for the TJ, which is in a public repository right here: https://bitbucket.org/jacquesxnunes/spassu-tj/src/develop/README.md"
+Virtually all the projects I have worked on are in private repositories, but I have a technical test project that I did for the TJ, which is in a public repository right here: https://bitbucket.org/jacquesxnunes/spassu-tj/src/develop/README.md

 You can find me at:
 - [Linktree](https://linktr.ee/jacquesxnunes)